 5.1 All drivers and competitors must hold current and valid FIA Grade "C" or above INTERNATIONAL LICENCES, as well as authorisations issued by their ASN(s).
 A driver must also be in possession of a current medical certificate of aptitude, either included on the competition license or on an attached document.

 All documents must be presented at the event at the times stated in the appropriate Appendix.

-5.2 Drivers wishing to compete in the CUP must be categorised as Silver or Bronze by the FIA in accordance with the 2019 Categorisation list.
+5.2 Drivers wishing to compete in the CUP must be categorised by the FIA in accordance with the 2021 Categorisation list.